Configure hybrid SharePoint taxonomy and hybrid content types

 The name of your managed metadata service application in SharePoint Server.

 The URL of the SharePoint Server site where your taxonomy store is located.

-The URL of the location of the SharePoint Online site where your term store is located (http://<TenantName>.sharepoint.com).
+The URL of the SharePoint in Microsoft 365 site where your term store is located (http://<TenantName>.sharepoint.com).

-Run the cmdlet as a farm administrator from one of the servers in your SharePoint farm.
+Run the cmdlet as a farm admin from one of the servers in your SharePoint in Microsoft 365 farm.